Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Request body

+The submitted properties need to be of the same data type as the target entity.
+Any property with a mismatching data type will be skipped.
+See the documentation on the [Entity Format](https://minecraft.fandom.com/wiki/Entity_format#Entity_Format) and entities of a specific type for an overview of properties and their data types.

 ### JSON format

 If request has the header `Content-Type: application/json`, the response is expected to be valid JSON.
 It should be a single JSON array of JSON objects according to this [schema](./schema.entities.patch.json).

 After receiving the request, GDMC-HTTP will first to attempt to parse the whole request body into valid JSON.
 If this fails it will return a response with HTTP status `400`.

+Refer to [the conversion from JSON table](https://minecraft.fandom.com/wiki/NBT_format#Conversion_from_JSON) to ensure data types of property values match that of the target entity.

 ### Plain-text format